 - If you want to mix it up, you can hold back a few of the activities for a week, then swap them out with other activities that the kids didn’t really take to the first week.
 Then repeat.
 That way the ideas are “fresh”-ish.

-- Be sure to print the free printable I’m Bored Summer Activity Jar label here so the kids can identify their jar!
+- Be sure to print the free printable I’m Bored Summer Activity Jar label here and the full printable activities template here so the kids can identify their jar!

 How Do I Make this Summer Activity Jar?